 All requirements for readmission must be completed before the first day of the academic term in which the student wishes to enroll.
-Students who successfully petition the Standards and Progression Committee for readmission after this deadline will not be allowed to enroll at Grand View University until the following semester or academic session.
+Students who successfully petition the Student Success Leadership Committee for readmission after this deadline will not be allowed to enroll at Grand View University until the following semester or academic session.

 Students who satisfy the reinstatement requirements are admitted with probationary status.
-They may enroll for a maximum of 12 hours of courses during each probationary semester.
-In addition, students must earn a minimum of a 2.00 grade point average during each term of enrollment until their cumulative grade point average is sufficient to be considered in Good Academic
+In addition, students must earn a minimum of a 2.00 grade point average during each term of enrollment until their cumulative grade point average is sufficient to be considered in Good Academic Standing.

-Standing.
 Failure to satisfy this requirement will result in suspension and permanent dismissal from the University.

-Students placed on Academic Suspension may appeal the decision before the Standards and Progression Committee.
+Students placed on Academic Suspension may appeal the decision before the Student Success Leadership Committee.
 The appeal process must conclude prior to the end of the first week of the semester or summer term following notification of suspension.
 Appeals must be submitted in writing to the chairperson of that committee.